 Contractors Under Scrutiny

 The commission cited numerous examples of waste, including a $360 million U.S.-financed agricultural development program in Afghanistan.
 The effort began as a $60 million project in 2009 to distribute vouchers for wheat seed and fertilizer in drought-stricken areas of northern Afghanistan.
 The program expanded into the south and east.
-Soon the U.S. was spending a $1 million a day on the program, creating an environment ripe for waste and abuse, the commission said.
+Soon the U.S. was spending $1 million a day on the program, creating an environment ripe for waste and abuse, the commission said.

 "Paying villagers for what they used to do voluntarily destroyed local initiatives and diverted project goods into Pakistan for resale," the commission said.